Alfred Roberts: Personal life

 Roberts retired and sold his business in 1958 but continued after that to preach and remained active in the Rotary Club.
-Beatrice died in 1960.
+Beatrice died in 1960, aged 72.

-On 26 November 1965, Roberts married again; his second wife was Cissie Miriam Hubbard, born 16 March 1896 in Long Bennington, Lincolnshire.
+On 26 November 1965, Roberts married again; his second wife was Cissie Miriam Hubbard born in 1896 in Lincolnshire.

-Roberts died on 10 February 1970, four months before the general election at which Edward Heath became prime minister.
-Shortly after this victory, Heath appointed Margaret to the cabinet, beginning her ministerial path to the top of government in 1979.

 In 1997, the satirical magazine Punch published an article by Professor Bernard Crick featuring allegations, including one from an alleged victim, that Roberts had been involved in several sexual assaults on women.
 Crick had tried to put the allegations into the public domain before both the 1987 and 1997 elections but had been rebuffed by various publications.
 The article claimed that Roberts was an inspiration for a lecherous character who was a local councillor and grocer in the 1937 satire of Grantham, Rotten Borough.
 John Campbell, the biographer of his daughter Margaret Thatcher, believes that these allegations were unsubstantiated and dismissed by people who knew him, and that the character in Rotten Borough was a parody of another prominent councillor at the time.